 The legislative requirements for background investigations for education employees are contained in the Indian Child Protection and Family Violence Prevention Act (Public Law 101-630, dated November 28, 1990) and the Crime Control Act of 1990 (Public Law 101-647, dated November 29, 1990).
 In general, the Acts require that all employees who have regular contact with children receive background investigations.
 The Code of Federal Regulations (25 CFR 63) establishes minimum standards of character "to ensure that individuals having regular contact with or control over Indian children have not been convicted of certain types of crimes or acted in a manner that placed others at risk or raised questions about their trustworthiness."
-In addition, the Code of Federal Regulations (5 CFR 736) requires that personnel background investigations be initiated within 14 days of placement (hire date) for all noncritical sensitive positions.'
+In addition, the Code of Federal Regulations (5 CFR736) requires that personnel background investigations be initiated within 14 days of placement (hire date) for all noncritical sensitive positions.'
 In that regard, the Bureau has designated as noncritical sensitive positions all education employee positions within the Office of Indian Education Programs.
-Further, administrative instructions for personnel officers to keep security officers informed of all relevant personnel actions are contained in the Department of the Interior Manual (441 DM 3.3C), and instructions for employee selecting officials to conduct and document reference checks and obtain information on any previous background investigations are contained in the Bureau of Indian Affairs Manual (62 BIAM 11), dated April 6, 1990, and updated on November 7, 1996.
+Further, administrative instructions for personnel officers to keep security officers informed of all relevant personnel actions are contained in the Department of the Interior Manual (44 1DM 3.3C), and instructions for employee selecting officials to conduct and document reference checks and obtain information on any previous background investigations are contained in the Bureau of Indian Affairs Manual (62 BIAM 1 I), dated April 6, 1990, and updated on November 7, 1996.

-&#x27;An employee suitability determination (adjudication) consists of determining whether an employee has met the required background investigation standards.
+1 An employee suitability determination (adjudication) consists of determining whether an employee has met the required background investigation standards.

 The Bureau's background investigation process begins after an applicant is conditionally selected for employment.
-First, the employing school or related agency office provides the applicants with the background investigation forms' and instructs the applicants to return the forms on or prior to the date of hire.
+First, the employing school or related agency office provides the applicants with the background investigation forms3 and instructs the applicants to return the completed forms on or prior to the date of hire.
 Prior to April 28, 1998, the school or agency sent the forms to the Area Security Officer for the Officer's determination that the forms were complete.
 The Security Officer reviewed and updated incomplete forms by contacting the appropriate employing school and sent the forms to the Office of Personnel Management.
-On April 28, 1998, the Bureau changed its process and made the school or agency responsible for submitting the forms to the Office of Personnel Management, which conducts the background investigations and sends the results to the Area Security Officer.
+On April 28, 1998, the Bureau changed its process and made the agency or school responsible for submitting the forms to the Office of Personnel Management, which conducts the background investigations and sends the results to the Area Security Officer.

-To comply with the background investigation requirements for Bureau employees, the Bureau has five Security Officers (one Central Office Security Officer in Washington, D.C., and an Area Security Officer in Albuquerque, New Mexico; Aberdeen, South Dakota; Billings, Montana; and Phoenix, Arizona).
-The four Area Security Officers report to the Central Office Security Officer.
-For positions requiring investigations, the Area Security Officers are responsible for initiating education employee background investigations and adjudicating the investigation results received from the Office of Personnel Management.
+To comply with the background investigation requirements for Bureau employees, the Bureau has five Security Officers (one Central Office Security Officer in Washington, D.C., and an Area Security Officer in Albuquerque, New Mexico, Aberdeen, South Dakota; Billings, Montana; and Phoenix, Arizona).
+The four Area Security Officers report to the Central Office Security Officer For positions requiring investigations, the Area Security Officers are responsible for initiating education employee background investigations and adjudicating the investigation results received from the Office of Personnel Management.

-During 1997, the Office of Indian Education Programs employed approximately 5,165 employees in 82 Bureau-operated elementary and secondary schools and 5 peripheral dormitories for students who attend public schools.
-The Albuquerque Area Security Office is responsible for providing oversight of and coordination for background investigations related to 329 education employees at 2 agency offices and 10 Bureau-operated elementary schools that have a total student enrollment of 1,882.
+During 1997. the Office of Indian Education Programs employed approximately 5,165 employees in 82 Bureau-operated elementary and secondary schools and 5 peripheral dormitories for students who attend public schools.
+The Phoenix Area Security Office, which is also responsible for background investigations within the Sacramento Area, is responsible for the oversight and coordination of background investigations related to 436 education employees at four agency offices and nine Bureau-operated elementary and secondary schools with a total student enrollment of 2.127.